spenceryr/Lotus-58-Classic-Choc-V1/Firmware/README.md

 ## I want to use QMK instead.
 Well...
 Go [here](https://github.com/TweetyDaBird/qmk_firmware) then, and have fun!

+#### Notice!
+Since Lotus 58 Glow currently isnt merged into QMK's main branch, flashing/compiling from source is slightly more advanced, and requires some basic knowledge yourself.
+The published source is as-is, with no expressed warranty, and no promised timeline on maintaining updates with QMK's updates.
+If you find errors, feel free to update and fix them, and i will happily test and merge them for all to use.

 ## Flashing the production firmware

 This is best flashed with avrdude or similar and requires either a dedicated hardware ICSP or a second Arduino acting as one.